MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-ediscovery-holds.md

 8. When you're done adding content locations to the hold, click **Next**.

 9. To create a query-based hold with conditions, complete the following.
-Otherwise, to preserve all content in the specified content locations, click **Next**
+Otherwise, to preserve all content in the specified content locations, click **Next**.

     ![Create a query-based hold with conditions](../media/d587b58e-d05c-4ac0-b0fe-09019e4f1063.png)